BillyvHoang/BillyvHoang/README.md

 - :seedling: I'm currently exploring on enhancing my communication, leadership & project management skills.

-- :zap: In my free time, I work out, go out to eat with friends and family, or watch anime.
+- :zap:  I enjoy lifting heavy weights at the gym, going out to eat with friends and family, reading, watching anime series like One Piece, and learning new things!

 - 📫 How to reach me: Billyhoang100@gmail.com
   </h4>